janaom/gcp-de-project-elt-dbt-cloud-run-composer-dataplex/README.md

 <img width="1636" height="362" alt="image" src="https://github.com/user-attachments/assets/20e04a9b-f282-4f36-b8b8-427cb8db37f5" />

 There are a few important code changes you need to make: add the DAG's name and file's prefix.
-In my case, my DAG is elt_financial_data_pipeline, CSV file prefix is synthetic_financial_data_.
-Function entry point will stay the same: trigger_dag.
+In my case, my DAG is `elt_financial_data_pipeline`, CSV file prefix is `synthetic_financial_data_`.
+Function entry point will stay the same: `trigger_dag`.

 <img width="1636" height="658" alt="image" src="https://github.com/user-attachments/assets/93217150-e7f7-4c90-8b06-0f5a0be0628c" />

 To trigger your DAG, the Function needs to know your Airflow web UI, which can be visible on the Composer "Environment configuration".
-Don't forget to add it to the code too, as web_server_url.
+Don't forget to add it to the code too, as `web_server_url`.
 The good news is that this code works with both Composer 2 and Composer 3.

 ```python
 web_server_url = "https://composer-airflow-web-ui-dot-europe-west1.composer.googleusercontent.com"